-- Only students whose home department is in the College of the Liberal Arts are eligible to receive an award under this program.
+- Only students whose major is in the College of the Liberal Arts are eligible to receive an award under this program.

 Submit the following materials through the Dissertation Proposal Application system.
 Please advise your director of graduate studies after you have submitted the electronic request so it may be reviewed.

 - General information: Competition semester, purpose of support (research or release time), student name, email address, director of graduate studies